At Banya, spa with 200-degree sauna in Everett, stress just melts away - HeraldNet.com

 “Most are from Ukraine, and we have been focusing a lot on efforts and finances over there as well as helping refugees here,” Dorosh said.

-Spa admission is $50 for three hours, or $30 before 5 p.m. on weekends, with group discounts on Tuesday and Thursday.
+Spa admission for three hours is $50, or $30 before 5 p.m. on weekends, with group discounts on Tuesday and Thursday.
 It includes towels and flip-flops.

 Venik, a bundled broom of oak and birch branches, is sold for personal use, or venik treatments are available by appointment.